chetan-pediredla/chetan-pediredla/README.md

 - 👋 Hi, I’m @chetan-pediredla
 - 👀 I’m interested in ...AI/ML/DATA SCIENCE
 - 🌱 I’m currently learning ...
 NLP and exploring Gen AI
-- 💞️ I’m looking to collaborate on ...AI/ML and DATA SCIENCE(trying to do a project on covid-19 )
+- 💞️ I’m looking to collaborate on ...AI/ML and DATA SCIENCE projects
 - 📫 How to reach me ...through mail and linkedin(chetan pediredla) student at IIIT bhuwaneswar

 <!---